 Total rebuild might not be necessary

-The way they finished the season, it certainly appears as if the Pacers are on their way to a full-scale rebuild, which coach Rick Carlisle.
+The way they finished the season, it certainly appears as if the Pacers are on their way to a full-scale rebuild, which coach Rick Carlisle says he’s fine with.
 However, keep in mind that Malcolm Brogdon barely played to end the season and Myles Turner didn’t play at all.
 Put those two in the lineup next to Tyrese Haliburton and Buddy Hield, who have both played well since coming over from the Kings in the Domantas Sabonis deal, and you have the makings of a young, solid team with room to grow.
 The front office has also done well, drafting Chris Duarte and Isaiah Jackson as well as finding undiscovered talents in Duane Washington Jr. and Terry Taylor, which inspires hope for their upcoming pick in the 2022 draft.

 “This franchise right now is in one of the most exciting positions it could possibly be in with the potential for a top-five pick, the potential to possibly have Cleveland’s [first-round] pick … and then we have Houston’s second-round pick, which is going to be at the very top of the second round,” Carlisle said.
 “This franchise hasn’t had a pick in the top nine since before 1990.”